-The warmth of an English summer's afternoon has a magical effect on the City of London.
-Suddenly, blue skies take over the usual greys and pub pavements are spotted with after-work drinks.
-But there's no more indulgent way to make the most of the warmer weather than by heading to one of London's newly-unveiled summer terraces.
-Whether it's custom cocktails that take your fancy or you're in the mood for a bright take on fine dining, SPHERE has curated a selection of must-visit terraces, offering a taste of what’s tucked away beside the Thames or in a Marylebone garden.
+The warmth of an English summer's afternoon has a magical effect on London.
+Suddenly, blue skies take over the usual greys and pub pavements are peppered with after-work drinkers.
+But there's nowhere better to bask the warmer weather than one of London's newly unveiled summer terraces.
+Whether it's custom cocktails or a bright take on fine dining, SPHERE has curated a selection of must-visit terraces, offering a taste of what’s tucked away beside the Thames or in an Earl's Court garden.

 Open skies, expertly crafted cocktails, and menus worth lingering over.
 SPHERE has rounded up the hottest London summer terraces to dine and drink outdoors this season — from Michelin-starred dishes served al fresco to crisp spritzes that evoke Monégasque evenings and Mediterranean ease.
 Welcome to la dolce vita, London city style.